videoDAC/livepeer-broadcaster/transcoding.md

 [Return to main page](./README.md#next-steps)

-### Outsourced Transcoding (requires payment in Ethereum)
+### Outsourced Transcoding

 Transcoding services can be purchased directly from individual Orchestrators operating in Livepeer's public Transcoding Marketplace.

-Services are provide on a pay-as-you-go basis using Ethereum.
+Services are provide on a pay-as-you-go basis using Ethereum as currency and payment clearing.

 1. Install `geth`, which is [client software to run Ethereum, released by Ethereum Foundation](https://geth.ethereum.org/docs/install-and-build/installing-geth).